-Chris was born May 9,1946 to Richard and Elaine( Burke) Warner.
-He grew up in Red Lion , PA. and has three daughters, Heather, Sarah, and Jennifer and three granddaughters Taylor, Riley, and Bailey.
+Chris was born in 1946 to and grew up in Red Lion , PA. and has three daughters, Heather, Sarah, and Jennifer and three granddaughters Taylor, Riley, and Bailey.
 In 1982 , he married Sandra Jean Simmons , who is the love of his life, and who supports him in everything he chooses to do.

 Chris & Sandy at the IBMA in Nashville, TN